 The Canary Islands is an archipelago formed by eight islands: Tenerife - the largest of all, Gran Canaria, Lanzarote, Fuerteventura, La Gomera - the closest island to Tenerife, La Palma, El Hierro and La Graciosa.

 The Canary Islands are located in the Atlantic Ocean, close to the African continent

-The Canary Islands are set in the Atlantic Ocean so in regards to the question about which ocean surrounds Tenerife, the answer is: the Atlantic Ocean, of course.
+So, in regards to the question about which sea surrounds Tenerife, the answer is the Atlantic Ocean, of course.